-• Tutorial Home-work: these are on-line exercises, to be attempted during your tutorial for all tutorials except the 4 that are assessable.
+Tutorial Home-work and participation: these are written home-work exercises, to be attempted before your tutorial.
 (Worth 10%)

-- Tutorial Quizzes: these are online quizzes that are assessable, to be attempted during the tutorial and submitted during the tutorial.
-(Worth 20%) usually, 40 minutes of tutorial time.
-Only to be held during 4 tutorials on each Friday during the first hour. - Tutor's Guidance Your tutor will help you with non--assessable quizzes during the tutorial so please ask any questions of him/her if you need help for these quizzes.
+- Tutorial Quizzes: these are online quizzes, to be attempted during the tutorial, in the tutorial class and submitted in and during the tutorial.
+(Worth 30%) - usually, 25 minutes of tutorial time. - Tutor's Guidance Your tutor will review the previous week's lecture material and cover additional tutorial questions that are not part of your tutorial home-work usually, 25 minutes of tutorial time.